Insolvency gravy train to hit buffers?

 Even supposedly reputable accountancy firms such as Deloitte, Ernst & Young, KPMG and PwC have been known to ’stitch-up’ insolvencies to suit narrow interests — including their own and those of favoured bankers and business partners.

-One of the insolvency practitioners’ favourite tricks is to extend the duration of insolvencies so that dividends due to creditors end up lining insolvency practitioners’ pockets instead (through exorbitant, time-based fees).
+One of the insolvency practitioners’ favourite tricks is to extend the duration of insolvencies so that dividends due to creditors end up lining insolvency practitioners’ pockets (through exorbitant, time-based fees).
 Another is to dump unsecured creditors or illegally cherry-pick creditors through the abuse of pre-packaged administrations.

-The latter seems to have happened in PwC’s recent pre-pack Aviemore Highland Resort.
-PwC insolvency partner Bruce Cartwright assured me in July that this insolvency was all perfectly legal and above board.
-However those with knowledge of the matter argue that it doesn’t seem right that the state-owned Lloyds Banking Group is having to write off its £46m loan to AHR, while small local creditors (food suppliers etc) get paid off in full.
+However people with knowledge of the matter argue that it doesn’t seem right that the state-owned Lloyds Banking Group is having to write off the bulk of its £46m loan to Aviemore Highland Resort, while small local creditors (food suppliers etc) get paid off in full.

 There’s also the curious case of Ury Estate in Aberdeenshire.
 This 1,500 acre estate near Stonehaven was acquired by Jonathan Milne’s FM Developments, with loans from Bank of Scotland, in 2001.
 FM planned to build a Jack Nicklaus-designed golf course, an upmarket hotel and over 200 houses on the site.
 But FM went bust in February 2009.

-Finally, it seems that the politicians are wising up to the fact the UK’s insolvency profession has become a favoured stamping ground for Artful Dodger types.
-In April 2009, the Business & Enterprise Committee of the House of Commons produced a report into the insolvency profession suggesting that unless urgent changes are made, public confidence will evaporate
+However it seems the politicians are wising up to the fact the UK’s insolvency profession may have become the favoured stamping ground for ‘Artful Dodger’ types.
+In April 2009, the Business & Enterprise Committee of the House of Commons produced a report into the insolvency profession that suggested public confidence will evaporate unless urgent changes are made.

-“The new practice statement, Statement of Insolvency Practice 16* is a responsible first step … but if this does not prove effective then it will be necessary to take more radical action, possibly by giving stronger powers to the creditors or the court.
+“The new practice statement, Statement of Insolvency Practice 16* is a responsible first step… but if this does not prove effective then it will be necessary to take more radical action, possibly by giving stronger powers to the creditors or the court.

 “In the meantime, we urge anyone who suspects the abuse of pre-packs to contact either the Insolvency Service or the body that licenses the insolvency practitioner concerned.
-We also encourage large creditors, in particular HMRC, to take an active role in rooting out abuse.
+We also encourage large creditors, in particular HMRC, to take an active role in rooting out abuse.”

 The ‘market study’ will examine the structure of the market, how insolvency practitioners are appointed and aspects of the market that “may result in harm”, such as higher fees or lower recovery rates for certain classes of creditors.